foo-dogsquared/hugo-theme-arch-terminal/README.md

 # Arch Terminal

-Also called as Arch Terminal.
-It's a remake of the original [Hugo Terminal theme](https://github.com/panr/hugo-theme-terminal) with additional features and new development build.
+A complete remake of the original [Hugo Terminal theme](https://github.com/panr/hugo-theme-terminal) with additional features, new development build, and a totally different philosophy.

 Aimed for technical writers, programmers, tech enthusiasts, and people with a do-it-yourself (DIY) spirit.
 This theme provides a minimal base theme while providing a lot of ways to customize it.
 Be sure to read the [manual](./MANUAL.adoc) for more details.
-Nonetheless, the minimal configuration should be still enough to get started writing  content.
+Nonetheless, with minimal configuration should be still enough to get started writing  content.